-After the disappearance of her husband from a top-secret mission, Lena (Natalie Portman) is called to join an expedition to help investigate an unknown area which has been called “The Shimmer”.
-The Shimmer has been completely blocked off by the U.S. government.
-Many teams have the entered area previously, but none have yet returned.
-This time the team has changed, and we have a group of female scientists (Including Lena) who will now investigate.
+After the disappearance of her husband from a top-secret mission, Lena (Natalie Portman) is called to join an expedition to help investigate an unknown area, which has been called “The Shimmer”.
+The U.S. government has completely blocked off the Shimmer.
+Many teams have entered the area previously, but none have yet returned.
+This time, the team has changed, and we have a group of female scientists (Including Lena) who will now investigate.
 “The Shimmer” is also something that appears to be growing more and more, so time is of the essence.
-Lena is someone who has had army experience as well as currently being a biologist.
+Lena is someone who has army experience and is currently a biologist.
 Will they survive the unknown area?
-What is the cause of The Shimmer and where did it come from?
+What is the cause of The Shimmer, and where did it come from?
 And what happened to Lena’s husband?!

-Director Alex Garland (Best known for his previous work directing the sci-fi film, Ex-Machina) returns to write and direct this new film.
-Like his last work, this film has the genre of Sci-fi, but with a higher level of Thrill and Horror elements.
-We are very fortunate to have this film go directly to Netflix Australia considering the film’s talent both in front and behind the camera.
-In some states, this film is being shown in cinemas before a digital or physical disc release.
+Director Alex Garland (Best known for his previous work directing the sci-fi film Ex-Machina) returns to write and direct this new film.
+Like his last work, this film has the sci-fi genre but with a higher level of Thriller and horror elements.

-The picture and audio is a sci-fi fan’s dream.
-“The Shimmer” is impressive to look at, but also has enough “unknown factors” for us to enjoy all elements.
-Some visuals may come across somewhat basic, but the creativity and thought process that has gone into this film is something to admire and respect.
+The picture and audio are a sci-fi fan’s dream.
+“The Shimmer” is impressive to look at, but it also has enough “unknown factors” for us to enjoy all the elements.
+Some visuals may be somewhat basic, but the creativity and thought process that has gone into this film is something to admire and respect.
 Creepy electronic music also stands out to create suspense and feels rather fitting throughout the film’s duration.

-This is also a film that will require your 100% focus as some elements may make viewers frown at the film.
-I enjoyed not knowing what was going to happen next as each scene was overall unpredictable.
+This film will require your 100% focus as some elements may make viewers frown at the film.
+I enjoyed not knowing what would happen next as each scene was unpredictable overall.
 I sat and watched with many possible outcomes in my mind, not sure which one of them would be correct.
-It’s nice to enjoy a film that is not so obvious that we spoon feed all the details.
-The film also focuses more so suspense and gore rather than being a nonstop “Predator type” action film.
+It’s nice to enjoy a film that is not so obvious that we spoon-feed all the details.
+The film also focuses more on suspense and gore than being a nonstop “Predator type” action film.

 7.9/10